vyomasystems-lab/challenges-sameeryada/level3_design/README_level3_desig.md

 Output mismatches for the above inputs proving that there is a design bug

 ## Design Bug
-Based on the above test input and analysing the design, we see the following
+Based on the above test input and analysing the design, we see the following by inserting a bug in the design

 ```
    always @(*)